Bridge: Suspension bridge

 Suspension bridges have large, curved cables attached to the tops of tall towers, and suspend the bridge deck from the cables.
 (Note: The deck is suspended from the cables by large wire ropes called hangers, also called suspenders.)
-In the early 1800s, the first modern suspension bridges – such as the Jacob's Creek Bridge – were chain bridges that used iron bars rather than bundled wires for the cables.
+In the early 19th century, the first modern suspension bridges – such as the Jacob's Creek Bridge – were chain bridges that used iron bars rather than bundled wires for the cables.
 After steel wire became widely available, longer cables could be built by stringing hundreds of wires between the towers and bundling them, enabling suspension bridges to achieve spans 2 km long.
-(Note: The first bridge to achieve a 2 km span was the 1915 Çanakkale Bridge.)
 When the bridge crosses a river, stringing the wires across the large span is a complex process.
 The cable of a suspension bridge assumes the shape of a catenary when initially suspended between the bridge towers; however, once the uniform load of the bridge deck is applied, the cable adopts a parabolic shape.
 Shorter towers require a smaller sag in the cable, which increases the tension in the cable, and thus requires stronger towers and anchorages.